-The red regression line in Chart 1 represents the predicted achievement for each district, based on its per pupil expenditures, adjusted for % NSL and minority %.
-Other study factors were not statistically significant ($\alpha = 0.05$) predictors, or they were redundant measures.
+The red regression line in Chart 1 represents the predicted achievement for each district, based on its instruction expenditure %, adjusted for % NSL and minority %.
+Other study factors were not statistically significant ($\alpha = 0.05$) predictors, or they were redundant measures with instruction costs.